-Multi-mode HILIC microparticles for pre-Mass Spectrometry sample cleanup
+Multi-mode HILIC microparticles for sample clean-up pre-Mass Spectrometry

 The range of possible sample contaminants, variability in starting material, & range of possible reagents for sample preparation has resulted in variability in data generated from mass spectrometry.
 Current methodologies and tools for sample clean-up prior to digestion and MS analysis require the use of in-line column chromatography, desalting columns/membranes, and/or packed tips for partitioning.
 Although some of these techniques are broadly applicable, they are not routinely automatable, or don’t provide the option for parallel processing required for high-throughput.
 In order to fully automate clean-up we have developed a versatile magnetic mixed-mode HILIC with broad applicability for the removal of common contaminants required in the solubilization and denaturation of proteins.
 The automation of sample processing using magnetic beads reduces sample handling, and providing massively parallel sample processing, and improves reproducibility.